NININOO/Data-Analysis_SQL_Queries/README.md

 ## Tools
 For the project, the following tools were used:
 - pgAdmin4 - SQL queries
-- DbVisualizer - for creating data graphs
+- DbVisualizer - for creating ERD (entity relationship diagram)
 - Tableau - data visualizations
 - PowerPoint - final presentation